maxbarsukov/rbminivents/README.md

 ```

 ## API
 This project is similar to the original one in many ways, but some features are not implemented.
+You can use standard ruby mixins for fully functionality.
 So,

-`on`: Listen to event
+`on`: Listen to event.
+Returns handle

 `off`: Stop listening to event

 `emit`: Emit event